Skip to content

 The contract YAML defines intent.
 The CI script enforces it.
 This runs on every PR that touches a contracted model:

-import yaml, sys
+import yaml, sys, os

 from pathlib import Path